whoisdsmith/VAULTSIDIAN/Blog/mthrfckr/obsidian-day-one.md

 # Yesterday, I Started My Journey with Obsidian.
-Kind Of.
+Kind Of

 Technically, I started in late October of 2021, but was instantly overwhelmed by my lack of knowledge and understanding with both the app itself and with Markdown.
 It also doesn’t help that I am insanely ADHD and lack very little patience when it comes to learning new things.